MrCopperrrr/YouTube_Video_Downloader/README.md

 # YouTube Video Downloader

 A simple, stylish desktop application to download YouTube videos and audio using Python and PyQt5.
-Users can choose video resolution, audio-only mode, subtitles, and output folder — all through a beautiful UI.
+Users can choose video resolution, audio-only mode, and output folder — all through a beautiful UI.

 ## Features